Bukit Batok Public Library

 Bukit Batok Public Library is located at Bukit Batok on the third floor of West Mall in Singapore, next to Bukit Batok MRT station.
 This is fifth library of the National Library Board that is located inside a shopping mall.
 The library was officially opened on 21 November 1998 by Deputy Prime Minister, BG (NS) Lee Hsien Loong.

 History

 The library begun operating soon after the West Mall was opened.
 The library is headed by Lim Puay Ling.
 It is a fully computerised library with a collection of 202,151 publications.
 It has served more than 1,419,634 visitors and residents from the Bukit Batok and Bukit Gombak constituencies.
 As of 2001, it had 28,814 members and had given out 1,345,869 book loans.
+The library would be closed for renovation starting from 31 December 2023 and would reopen in 2025 in tandem with the mall's renovation works.

 About the library

 The library has a floor area of 1270 m2.
 It is home to: